dy/piezo/docs/r&d.md

     + replaces lambda in a way (see reverb case)
     - Operator `|>` makes assumption about next call operator `a()` - what if there is `a |> b` - how's that applied?
       - this and >- make it confusing if that's supposed to pass funcref `a |> b` or call to a function `a |> b()`
-      - this makes sonl less strict, more toyful script, because it doesn't stand exhaustive review
+      - this makes lino less strict, more toyful script, because it doesn't stand exhaustive review
     - missing an easy way to insert placeholder value, forcing 1-time fn defs or lambdas.
       ? topical pipe `source .> sign(.) * abs(.) ** shapeCurve`? - nah, indecisiveness.
     - aesthetically |> doesn't match -< and ->